vctrubio/Dog_to_Wolf/v4/README.md

 move around

 ACCOMPLISH
+-minimap showing player position
+-TODO: raycast the map

 TO LOOK FOWARD TO
-v5 -minimap that shows rays
+-minimap that shows rays
+-enemies